latent-to/developer-docs/docs/sdk/migration-guide.md

 ### Async Methods Parity

-Async methods now have the same parameters as sync methods:
+All async methods now have the same parameters as sync methods:

 ```python
 # New parameters added to async versions: